RozaHasso/asm-project/README.md

 # Problem formulation

-The project focuses on creating a simple counting timer, so that the user can input a number and ask for start countingdown, when it gets to zero the timer starts beeping.
+The project focuses on creating a simple countingdown timer, so that the system starts from zero seconds and the user can either increase or decrease the number of seconds and finally start countingdown.
+When it gets to zero the timer starts beeping.
-The user can stop countingdown at any time to come back to the start point.
+The user can cancel countingdown or beeping, and in both situations the timer returns back to the starting point.
+All of these actions are done by using 4 buttons: increasing number of seconds, decreasing number of seconds, starting countdown and canceling countdown or stoping beeping.

-The Problem Statments:
+The Problem Statements:
 1. What kind of components can be used in the project.
-2. What is the maximum number the user can input.
+2. What is the maximum and the minimum number the user can have in the system.
-3. How to display numbers on a screen.
+3. How to display numbers on a LCD display.
-4. How the system will be designed.
+4. How will the system be designed.
-5. How to implement the system in AVR assrmbler.
+5. How to implement the system in AVR assembler.

 # Analysis